timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ### SO Example #15 - IPR

-??? video "Use of Skating Techniques Recover and Maintain Accurate Positioning :material-cursor-default-click:"
+??? video "Use of Skating Techniques to Recover and Maintain Accurate Positioning :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"